 Sobriety can change people’s lives in countless ways, giving them a more positive and fulfilling existence that would be impossible with the use of drugs or alcohol.
 One of the ways that people find recovery helps them the most is in their relationships with others, especially immediate family members.

-Family life can be complex and at times filled with contention, misunderstandings and resentment for things that have happened in the past.
-Relationships within the family become even more complicated when someone has an addiction as their actions and behavior affect everyone in the home.
+Family life can be complex and at times filled with contention, misunderstandings, and resentment for things that have happened in the past.
+Relationships within the family become even more complicated when someone has an addiction as their actions and behavior affects everyone in the home.

 Recovery can help ease some of the tension and the skills that an addict learns in rehab can help change things for the better.
 Here are some of the ways that recovery can help improve family life.